Shaswat975/TechCatalyst-Capstone-Taxi-Project/README.md

 Data is exported to snowflake, for SQL analytics.
 Data is joined and converted into a data analytic view.

 The Taxi View data is imported into Tableau for visualizations and additional insights.
-The Taxi View data is moved to databricks for machine learning analysis using PyCaret and Prophet.
+The Taxi View data is imported into databricks for machine learning analysis using PyCaret and Prophet.
+(Python 3.11)